 - If you’re interviewing for an employer with an established digital marketing team, do some research and find out what marketing software and platforms the team uses.
 If you already have experience with these tools, great!
 If not, nail down some basics before you’re interview and be ready to communicate your willingness to quickly get further up to speed as needed.

 - Generally speaking, familiarizing yourself with core, industry standard tools will put you in a good position for most interviews.
 Make sure you’ve spent time with the usual suspects, including platforms like Google Analytics, Moz, Ahrefs, Meetedgar, Hubspot.
-And don’t forget to check our list of 50+ free tools for digital marketers if you’re looking to branch out further.

 8. Describe a method you use to encourage and leverage customer feedback.